Air Compressors

 Regardless of how much you spend, at Design Air Scotland we’re confident that your new Atlas Copco Compressor will give you trouble free running over its lifespan.

-If you purchase a compressor from Atlas Copcos industrial or premium range, the chances are that this unit will come with an in-built SMART Box.
+If you purchase an Atlas Copco Compressor from Design Air Scoltand, this unit will come with an in-built SMART Box (subject to model).

 This box allows you and us to remotely access your compressors running parameters from any web browser.